harshnagarkar/Go-DNS_resolve/README.md

 The requester thread pool services a set of name files, each of which contains a list of domain names.
 Each name that is read from each of the files is placed on a FIFO queue.
 If a thread tries to write to the queue but finds that it is full, it should sleep for a random period of time between 0 and 100 microseconds.

 ###Resolver Threads
 The second thread pool is comprised of a set of **THREAD_MAX** resolver threads.
-The resolver thread pool services the FIFO queue by taking a name o the queue and querying its IP address.
+The resolver thread pool services the FIFO queue by taking a name of the queue and querying its IP address.
 After the name has been mapped to an IP address, the output is written to a line in the results.txt file in the following format:
 <pre>
 www.google.com,74.125.224.81
 </pre>